TelemetryDeck/docs/articles/apple-app-privacy.md

 This means your app will get an excellent privacy rating.

-{% noteinfo "Automatic Setup" %}

-With version 1.5.0 of the [TelemetryDeck Swift SDK](https://github.com/TelemetryDeck/SwiftClient), you don't need to manually set up the App Store privacy details any more.
-Instead, the SDK includes a [Privacy Manifest](https://developer.apple.com/documentation/bundleresources/privacy_manifest_files) that will automatically set up the correct labels for you.

-If you're using the Swift SDK 1.5.0 or above, you can safely ignore the rest of this document. ([Here's how to update](https://telemetrydeck.com/docs/articles/update-package/))

-{% endnoteinfo %}

 ![A screenshot of Apple's Privacy Overview](/docs/images/privacy-overview.png)

 ## How do I start?